 3. Concentrate on “tipping point” keywords.
 Tipping point keywords are keywords that have you ranking high on page 2 of Google.
 Being so close to page 1 is equal parts frustrating and exhilarating.
 A few tweaks, such as changing your blog post’s URL, editing the title of the page, or strategically placing more keywords within the text, can be enough to get you to the bottom of page 1.

-CanIRank offers an excellent, easy-to-use platform that allows even the busiest startup owners a handle on their SEO efforts.
+CanIRank is an all in one SEO software solution that allows even the busiest startup owners a handle on their SEO efforts.
 Using CanIRank’s Improve My Rankings tool, which lets users check which keywords they’re already ranking for, you can easily see your most valuable keywords and their rankings.
 It’s also ideal for researching tipping point keywords.

 As Google’s main page houses the first 10 results, always aim for any keywords that are ranking at numbers 11 to 13 — the “tipping point” on page 2.